MetaMask/website/README.md

 Files within this directory are turned into routes with the name of the file (e.g. `about.js` becomes `/about`).
 Only files within /pages are allowed to make dynamic GraphQL queries which cascade data down to components.

-**`src/theme.js`**
-Contains styling constants for font sizes and weights, device sizes for media queries, shadows, and colors.

 **`src/html.js`**
 Entry file used by Gatsby for all rendered pages html template